With the NHL Expansion Draft, the Seattle Kraken are bringing back hockey to the original ‘title town.’

-Seattle has a rich hockey history that starts with the Metropolitans and comes full circle with the Kraken.
-This is that story: “From the Stanley Cup to the Kraken.”
+Seattle has a rich hockey history that starts with the Metropolitans and comes full circle with the Seattle Kraken.
+This is that story; from the Stanley Cup to the Kraken!

 More recently, into the 2000s, the Seattle Seahawks are the cream of the crop with Russell Westbrook, the former Legion of Boom defense, or even Shaun Alexander.
 I’m 31-years-old, and I would have never guessed the Seattle Metropolitans were the first American team to win the Stanley Cup.

 Seattle Metropolitans: A Brief History

 In 1915, Seattle went through its original expansion into the PCHA (Pacific Coast Hockey Association).
 Professional hockey split between the PCHA and the NHA (National Hockey Association).

 In the series, the games alternated between NHA and PCHA rules.
-The Canadiens defeated the Metropolitans under PCHA rules in Game One, but Seattle defeated Montreal under NHA rules in Game Two and Game Four.
+The Canadiens defeated the Metropolitans under PCHA rules in Game One.
+However, Seattle defeated Montreal under NHA rules in Game Two and Game Four.

 Within two years from the inception of the Seattle Metropolitans, they reached the pinnacle of hockey.
-Their Stanley Cup championship in 1917 remains the only time “Lord Stanley’s Trophy” called Seattle home.
+However, their Stanley Cup championship in 1917 remains the only time Lord Stanley’s Trophy called Seattle home.

 Seattle Kraken: Present Day